next up previous [pdf]

 where $f_0$ is the minimum value of $f$.

-The algorithm of histogram equalization consists of the following three steps:
+The algorithm for histogram equalization consists of the following three steps:

 1. Taking an input image $f(x,y)$, compute its histogram $h(f)$.